ryanpcmcquen/config-o-matic/README.md

 Options presented when running the ROOT script:

-1. CURRENT: Switches to slackware-current/slackware64-current mirrors instead of stable.
-2. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
+1. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
-3. MULTILIB: Adds Eric Hameleer's MULTILIB repo to slackpkg+ and installs/upgrades it (64 bit only).
+2. MULTILIB: Adds Eric Hameleer's MULTILIB repo to slackpkg+ and installs/upgrades it (64 bit only).
-4. WIFIR: An easy wifi connection script.
+3. WIFIR: An easy wifi connection script.
 Reliable and simple.
 See it [here](https://github.com/ryanpcmcquen/linuxTweaks/blob/master/slackware/wifir).

 ##### config-o-matic does a lot!
 You should read through the script and remove any parts you don't want.  ;-)
 ---